A fire is still burning on board a car-carrying cargo ship near a sensitive Dutch bird habitat

 The fire in the North Sea isn’t the first to break out in a car-carrying cargo ship.

-A year ago, it took firefighters nearly a week to extinguish a similar blaze in a car transport ship in Newark, New Jersey.
+Earlier this month, it took firefighters nearly a week to extinguish a similar blaze in a car transport ship in Newark, New Jersey.
 Two firefighters were killed and five others were injured battling the flames.

 In March 2022, a large cargo vessel carrying cars from Germany to the United States sank in the mid-Atlantic, 13 days after a fire broke out on board.
 The Felicity Ace sank about 400 kilometers (250 miles) off Portugal’s Azores Islands as it was being towed after a salvage team had put out the fire.